YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 rules during the search for answers.
 We explain the operational semantics of OCanren in more detail below.

-### Goals and Logic connectives as Stream Processors
+### Goals and Logic Sonnectives as Stream Processors